aelissa/cdrcR/README.md

 ## Register to the CDRC

-To use the CDRC APIs you need to register to the CDRC.
+To use the CDRC APIs you need to register to the CDRC [HERE](https://apps.cdrc.ac.uk/datasetportal/Identity/Account/Register)
-As we are on a testing phase the API registration is not open yet.

 ##  Usage